ajrsabet/Word_Search_AVL_Tree/README.md

 # Text Scanner
-This project is a text scanner tool that reads text from a file, creates a word tree (binary search tree) from the text, searches for a word, and prints the tree.
+This project is a text scanner tool that reads text from a file, creates a word tree (AVL tree) from the text, searches for a word, and prints the tree.

 ## Features